wjia26/wjia26.github.io/_posts/2020-04-19-abtesting.markdown

 But once everyone gets used to it, developers have implemented it in a way that's scalable and Product starts realizing the benefits to seeing what effect they are having on short term metrics - you'll start getting buy in.

+Having a leadership team that can foster a quantative experimentation mindset and has faith in this methodology can really make the difference.

 ## 8. Be absolutely non-biased when discussing results.
-Sometimes people will have biases to expecting a certain variation to work out over the control.
+Sometimes people will have biases to expect a certain variation to work out over the control.
 This may influence how you are discussing the results when presenting back to stakeholders - particularly if it the results are not to expectation.
 Given that your event tracking is correct and methodology sound, you should always just tell it like it is.
 If somethings not working out or not significant a difference you need to just say that.
-Inconclusive or unexpected experiments that go against the hypothesis are will always come about - you shoudn't feel obliged to doubt the results just because it's going against people's biases.
+Inconclusive or unexpected experiments that go against the hypothesis are will always come about - you shouldn't feel obliged to doubt the results just because it's going against people's biases.
 You have to be the arbiter of a harsh reality sometimes.

+## Summary: AB Testing is like going to the gym
+In summary, the integration of an AB testing platform is as much of a challenge of mindset and the ways of product development, as it is a technical challenge.
+It's about helping teams understand what it can and cannot do - and adhering to the methodology of conducting experiments with a non-biased frame of mind.
+It is only through persistent effort that a culture of experimentation can be built and the benefits of experimenting will outweigh the overhead of conducting them.
+Think about the first couple of times you've been at the gym - you probably dreaded ever going back and regretted why you're paying money to inflict bodily pain upon yourself.
+It takes time to build up the mental patterns for working out and sustaining it to achieve your fitness goals.